 - Pick an available payout method in the cashier section

-- Submit the request and wait for processing
+- Submit the request and wait for processing (time varies by casino and method)

 Pros and cons of Google Pay casino in Canada

-Google Pay is great when I don’t want to type my card details.
-But it’s not a full banking method for the best Google Pay casino sites until it works only as a deposit option.
+Google Pay is great when I don’t want to type my card details by hands.
+But it’s not a full banking method for the best Google Pay casino sites

 Pros

 - Online casino deposits are instant.
+Often seconds, if your bank approves, but I still see random declines.

 - The casino does not get your real card number.
+It gets a token.

 - Simple budgeting, you fund from a linked card you already control.